-With respect to groundwater supplies, each cumulative project, including the Solar Blue Project, would require water during construction and operation.
+With respect to groundwater supplies, each cumulative project, including the Chestnut Solar Project, would require water during construction and operation.
 The demand for water at each site would be highest during construction for purposes of dust control and soil conditioning.
 For most cumulative projects, construction water would be supplied by existing agricultural wells or new wells.
 It is estimated that construction water demand for each project would be about 0.2 acre-feet per acre.
-(Thus, for a project with a one-year construction scheduled, water demand would equal 0.2 acre-feet per acre per year; a project with a two-year construction schedule would have an average water demand of 0.1 acre-feet per acre per year.)
+(Thus projects constructed in one year would consume 0.2 acre-feet per acre per year (af/ac/y), while projects constructed over a longer period would consume less than 0.2 af/ac/yr.
 In the groundwater basin beneath the project area, the safe yield has been determined to be about 0.35 acre-feet per acre per year.
-Therefore, even if the other cumulative projects in the vicinity were constructed concurrently with the Solar Blue Project, the collective groundwater pumping rate is unlikely to exceed the safe yield of the aguifer.
+Therefore, even if the other cumulative projects in the vicinity were constructed concurrently with the Chestnut Solar Project, the collective groundwater pumping rate is unlikely to exceed the safe yield of the aquifer.
 The operational water supplies for each solar project would mainly be used for panel washing.
 As discussed in in section 4.10.
-Hydrology and Water Quality, operational water demands for the Solar Blue Project are estimated to be approximately 0.02 acre-feet per acre per year.
-Even if it is assumed that the cumulative projects in the project's groundwater basin, including the Solar Blue Project, would rely solely on groundwater for operational needs, the collective water demands would be substantially below the safe yield of the aquifer.
+Hydrology and Water Quality, operational water demands for the Chestnut Solar Project are estimated to be approximately 0.02 af/ac/yr.
+Assuming that the other cumulative projects in the project's groundwater basin rely solely on well water for operational needs, collective water demands would be substantially below the safe yield of the aquifer.
 Therefore, the cumulative projects would not deplete groundwater supplies.
 In addition, since all of the cumulative projects would retain 90 percent or more of their site areas in permeable vegetated cover, the projects would not interfere with groundwater recharge, individually or collectively.
 Therefore, the cumulative impact to groundwater supplies would be less than significant, and the project contribution would not be considerable.